-Suitable oil fields for testing are located in Louisiana's Frio and Miocene geopressured-geothermal corridors.
-Because most of the research results have been based on well tests in southwestern Louisiana, it would probably be best to choose the final test site from Cameron, Calcasieu, or Acadia parish.
+Suitable oil fields for testing are located in Louisiana's Frio and Miocene geopressured-geothermal would probably be best to choose the final test site from Cameron, Calcasieu, or Acadia parish.
 Before final selection, it is necessary to study the individual prospects in detail.